 A good symphony HDVD should have a slow pace with more than 10 seconds per video clip on average.
 20 to 40% of the clips should be large-scale "supershots."
 Conductor shots should be less (way less really) than 20% of the clips in the video.
 When there is a star soloist, at least 50% of the soloist shots should be realistic.

 Subject concerto passes all our video content tests convincingly.
-This is an impressive showing for Michael Beyer.
+This is an impressive showing for Michael Beyer whom we have marked down for DVDitis many times.
 It may be the best showing for good video content that I've seen from a Western fine-art video publishing company.

 Now for a grade.
 I start with A+ and reduce the grade to A for lack of 96kHz/24-bit sound sampling.
 In the past I was turned off by Bell's wild appearance after the sweat starts to flow.
 But if this didn't bother the live audience, why should it bother me?
 Bell plays with fantastic speed, power, and accuracy as a result, at least in part, of substantial physical exertion.
 All this makes up for any quibbles I might have over PQ or SQ, so I leave the grade at A.